McFadden (surname)

-McFadden is a Scottish and Irish patronymic surname, meaning "son of little Patrick," named after St. Patrick, Ireland's patron saint.
-The Celtic prefix "Mc" means "son of", while "Fadden" is derived from the Gaelic Páidín, meaning "little Patrick".
-There are variant spellings, including Irish McFaddin, MacFadden, Mac Phaidin, the Scottish McFadin, McFadyen, MacFadyen, McFadwyn, McFadyean, MacFadzean, McFadyon, McFayden, Fadden, Fadyen, Faden, Fadin, and Fadwyn.
+McFadden, a name originating in Kintyre, Scotland, is foremost a Scottish and secondly an Irish patronymic surname due to emigration from Scotland to Ireland.
+The meaning of McFadden is "son of little Patrick," named after St. Patrick, Ireland's patron saint.
+The Celtic prefix "Mac, Mc or M’" means "son of", while "Fadden" is derived from the Gaelic Páidín, meaning "little Patrick".
+There are variant spellings, including McFaddin, MacFadden, Mac Phaidin, McFadin, McFadyen, McFadhen, MacFadyen, McFadwyn, McFadyean, MacFadzean, McFadyon, McFayden, Fadden, Fadyen, Faden, Fadin, and Fadwyn.
 McFadden is uncommon as a given name.
 People with the surname include: